Grow Your Spine & Manage Abrasive Leadership Behavior

 - Learn specific techniques for dealing with defensiveness such as denial, anger, withdrawal and counterattacks

-A Board Certified coach, Dr. Crawshaw lectures internationally, trains coaches and conflict practitioners worldwide, and authored Taming the Abrasive Manager: How to End Unnecessary Roughness in the Workplace (Jossey-Bass, 2007).
-A Founding Fellow of the Harvard Institute of Coaching, Dr. Crawshaw also holds membership in the International Society for the Psychoanalytic Study of Organizations, the American Psychological Association, the British Psychological Society, the International Association on Bullying and Harassment at Work, the Harvard Business Review Advisory Council, and the International Coach Federation.
+A Board Certified coach, Dr. Crawshaw lectures internationally, trains coaches and conflict practitioners worldwide, and authored Taming the Abrasive Manager: How to End Unnecessary Roughness in the Workplace (Executive Insight Press, 2007) and Grow Your Spine & Manage Abrasive Leadership Behavior: A Guide for Those Who Manage Bosses Who Bully (Executive Insight Press 2023).
+A Founding Fellow of the Harvard Institute of Coaching and a member of the Forbes Coaches Council, Dr. Crawshaw also holds membership in the International Society for the Psychoanalytic Study of Organizations, the American Psychological Association, the British Psychological Society, the International Association on Bullying and Harassment at Work, the Harvard Business Review Advisory Council, and the International Coach Federation.

 Press ► for Dr. Crawshaw's perspective (3 min. video)